Learn how to recover from a c section naturally for the new mom that never planned it

 I promise the rough healing stage doesn’t last forever.
 Hopefully, these tips will help you recover faster and prepare you better than I was going into my delivery.

 Have you had a c-section before?
+Or are you thinking about having a vbac?
 What were your go-to items and tips to make the first few months manageable?
 Let me know in the comments!